Compatibility between Stability and Strategy-Proofness: A Single-Peaked Preferences Investigation: Proof of Theorem

-Since $\mathcal{P}_A$ is a rich anonymous domain, we can construct the preference profiles presented in Table \ref{preference profiles one side has to be TD} (the dots indicate that all preferences for the corresponding parts are irrelevant and can be chosen arbitrarily).\footnote{For instance, $w_k \ldots$ indicates (any) preference that ranks $w_k$ first.} Here, $m_k$ denotes a man other than $m_1, m_2, m_3$ (if any), and $w_k$ denotes a woman other than $w_1, w_2, w_3$ (if any).
-Note that such an agent does not change his/her preference across the mentioned preference profiles.
+Since $\mathcal{P}_A$ is a rich and anonymous domain, we can construct the preference profiles presented in Table \ref{preference profiles one side has to be TD}.
+For instance, $w_k \cdots$ denotes a preference that ranks $w_k$ first (the dots indicate that all preferences for the corresponding parts are irrelevant and can be chosen arbitrarily).
+Here, $m_k$ denotes a man other than $m_1, m_2, m_3$ (if any), and $w_l$ denotes a woman other than $w_1, w_2, w_3$ (if any).
+Note that such an agent does not change their preference across the mentioned preference profiles.

-It is straightforward to verify the following facts. \begin{enumerate}[(i)] \item \begin{enumerate}[(a)] \item $DA^{MP}(P^1_A) = [(m_1,w_1), (m_2,w_2), (m_k,w_k) \forall k \geq 3]$.
+It is straightforward to verify the following facts. \begin{enumerate}[(i)] \item \begin{enumerate}[(a)] \item $D^M(P^1_A) = [(m_1,w_1), (m_2,w_2), (m_k,w_k) \forall k \geq 3]$.
 We denote this matching by $\mu_1$ in this proof.

-\item $DA^{WP}(P^1_A) = [(m_1,w_2), (m_2,w_1), (m_k,w_k) \forall k \geq 3]$.
+\item $D^W(P^1_A) = [(m_1,w_2), (m_2,w_1), (m_k,w_k) \forall k \geq 3]$.
 We denote this matching by $\mu_2$ in this proof. \end{enumerate}